 What is the Simply Human Lifestyle?

-The Simply Human Lifestyle (SHL) is human beings being human.
-It consists of The Four Pillars: Eat.
-Sleep.
-Move.
-Enjoy -- LIKE A HUMAN.
+A “simply human” lifestyle is human beings being simply human.
 It is a way to try and get people to think on their own about how we, as humans, are designed to function.
-My goal for creating the SHL is to try and help anyone who is not happy with the way they look, feel, and/or perform.
-My goal is to get information out there that will help people regain their health and wellness -- if they want to be healthy.
-If you are already healthy and happy and enjoying life -- then congratulations -- these guidelines may not apply to you.
+My goal is to try and help anyone who is not happy with the way they look, feel, and/or perform.
+My goal is to get information out there that will help people regain their health and wellness — if they want to be healthy.

-The Simply Human Lifestyle is not a quick fix or a 30-day plan.
+This is not a quick fix or a 30-day plan.
 There are no supplements you MUST take.
 There are no gimmicks.
-It is not a cut and dry, one size fits all rule book.
+It is not a cut and dry rule book.
 It requires personal experimentation, research and seeking.
 What is being sought after are the ways to eat, move and sleep that are the most human.
-Again -- the four pillars of the SHL are
+The four main categories I encourage people to approach in a minimalist fitness and nutrition lifestyle are:

 - Eating human food in ways humans are supposed to eat